Sanford B. Dole: End of the monarchy

-The monarchy ended on January 17, 1893, after the overthrow of the Kingdom of Hawaii organized by many of the same actors involved in the 1887 revolt.
+The monarchy ended on January 17, 1893, after the 1893 Hawaiian Coup organized by many of the same actors involved in the 1887 revolt.
 Although Dole declined to officially be part of the Committee of Safety, he helped draft their declaration.

 Dole was named president of the Provisional Government of Hawaii that was formed after the coup and was recognized within 48 hours by all nations with diplomatic ties to the Kingdom of Hawaii, including the United Kingdom.

 His cabinet (called the "executive council") included James A. King as minister of the interior, William Owen Smith as attorney general, and banker Peter Cushman Jones as minister of finance.
 Dole acted as Minister of Foreign Affairs himself until February 15, 1894.

 Later Samuel Mills Damon would serve as Minister of Finance.

 With Grover Cleveland's election as President of the United States, the Provisional Government's hopes of annexation were derailed for a time.
 Indeed, Cleveland tried to directly help reinstate the monarchy, after an investigation led by James Henderson Blount.
 The Blount Report of July 17, 1893, commissioned by President Cleveland, concluded that the Committee of Safety conspired with U.S. ambassador John L. Stevens to land the United States Marine Corps, to forcibly remove Queen Liliʻuokalani from power, and declare a Provisional Government of Hawaii consisting of members from the Committee of Safety.

 On November 16, 1893, Albert Willis presented the Queen with Cleveland's request that she grant amnesty to the revolutionists in return for being restored to the throne.
 This request she flatly refused, stating that the revolutionists should be punished and should have their lands confiscated.
 According to Willis, she recommended that they be put to death.
 Though she later denied ever having recommended any such thing, her alleged attitude lost her the goodwill of the Cleveland administration, which thereupon recognized the Republic of Hawaii on July 4, 1894.

 The Morgan Report of February 26, 1894, concluded that the overthrow was locally based, that it had its origins in monarchical corruption, and that American troops had not tried to bring about the monarchy's collapse: rather, that the troops had acted merely to protect American property and citizens.
 Not long afterward, the Provisional Government held a constitutional convention.
 On July 4, 1894, this convention proclaimed the formal establishment of the Republic of Hawaii.